entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 P. 41.
 Anterior end of supraorbital canal: (0) straight; (1) lateral inflection .
 > - State 1 is present in some antarctaspids and wuttagoonaspids.

+P. 42.
+Supraorbit sensory canal extends to postpineal plate: (0) absent; (1) present.
+> - State 1 is present in acanthoracids.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.